-How would you like to splurge on your new kitchen and enjoy big savings at the same time?
+How would you like to splurge on your Melbourne kitchen renovation and enjoy big savings at the same time?

 It’s a statement that can leave our customers scratching their heads.